SAP-samples/btp-setup-automator/usecases/other/discoverycenter/3774-taskcenter/README.md

     -myemail       '<your email address>'
 ```

 The tool starts to execute and the only thing you need to type-in is your password for your SAP BTP account.
-The btp-setup-automator script will now prepare your SAP BTP account to
+The btp-setup-automator script will now prepare your SAP BTP account to cover the discovery center mission.